CharvitZalavadiya/NodeJS/README.md

 # 10 : Module Exports

-- Module export name and import in index file name are not necessary to be same they can be different also or same also
+-- Module export name and import in index file name are not necessary to be same they can be different also or same also\

 # 11 : Module Scope